Basic Requirements for Admission

 Some programs may have additional requirements, including higher final admission averages.
 All offers are conditional upon completing all high school diploma requirements, including a final admission average, as specified in the offer letter.
 The final admission average is calculated using six 4U/M courses including required subjects.

-Alternative Offers: Normally, you can expect to receive only one offer of admission from Guelph.
+Alternative Offers: Normally, you can expect to receive only 1 offer of admission from Guelph.
 The highest choice to Guelph will be considered first.
-The next choice is only considered if you are not admissible to your highest choice at Guelph.
+The next choice is considered only if you are not admissible to your highest choice at Guelph.
 For this reason, you are strongly advised to place your preferred program as your highest choice.
-If you apply for but are not admitted to a co-op program, you will be automatically considered for the regular program.
+If you apply for, but are not admitted to, a co-op program, you will be automatically considered for the regular program.
 You may then re-apply to co-op after your first year of study.

-If you are not admitted to Bio-Medical Science or Human Kinetics, you will be automatically considered for Bachelor of Science, Biological Science.
+If you are not admitted to Bio-Medical Science, Animal Biology or Human Kinetics, you will be automatically considered for Bachelor of Science, Biological Science.

 Student Profile Forms: The University of Guelph recognizes that non-academic factors play an important role in students' lives.
 The Student Profile Form (SPF) is an opportunity for you to tell us about the activities you are involved in that have helped develop your leadership and citizenship qualities.
 Any factors beyond your control that have negatively affected your academic performance, such as illness or personal problems, will also be considered when making decisions.